-While my art practice grows from the tradition of painting, my conceptual approach stems from the lineage of artists questioning what constitutes art in context of current sensibilities, science and technologies, philosophies and consciousness.
-I strive to synthesize free and deliberate, anti-formal and formal, intuitive and analytical, expressive and conceptual, feminine and masculine.
+While my art practice grows from the tradition of painting, my conceptual approach stems from the lineage of artists questioning what constitutes art in context of current sensibilities, technologies, philosophies and consciousness.
+Listening to new music break down and re-contextualize sound has also informed my work.
+My perspective has been deeply influenced by a great diversity of artists, among them Marcel Duchamp, Dan Flavin, Eva Hesse, Jasper Johns, René Magritte, Agnes Martin, Robert Rauschenberg, Robert Ryman, Richard Tuttle, Cy Twombly, and Tom Wudl.

 1973 School of the Art Institute of Chicago